 Where to stay

 As it’s located in the heart of the city, Downtown West is one of the most popular areas to stay in St. Louis.
 While not as packed with accommodations options as the eastern part of downtown, there’s still a good selection of hotels suiting all budgets and styles here.
+If you run out of ideas here, expand your search into neighboring Midtown St. Louis or further afield to the Central West End.

 This popular hotel offers an ideal location across the road from Union Station.
 Relax in your spacious and modern room or work up a sweat in the 24-hour fitness center.
 The stylish outdoor patio features a crackling fireplace and sprawling views of St. Louis.
 See if you can spot Gateway Arch and the St. Louis Wheel while you sip on a signature cocktail!